Celebrating Seniors - Martin Landau

 During the 1990's Martin Landau picked up the pace of his big-screen appearances, showing up in 24 movies in 10 years, most of them after he became an official senior citizen in 1993.
 That same year he and Barbara Bain divorced after 36 years of marriage - the last 10 or so of which they were separated, according to a 1996 People article; they remained neighbours and friends.

 Veteran actor Christopher Plummer and Martin Landau appeared in their first movie together in 1991, the sci-fi thriller Firehead; young actress and future screenwriter Gretchen Becker also appeared in the movie, her first with Landau.
-The next year, Becker and Martin Landau once again appeared in a movie together, Mistress (1992); Plummer and Landau have since appeared in the animated movie 9 (2009), and as octogenarian senior citizens, friends, and Holocaust survivors in the Canadian-German thriller Remember (2015).
+The next year, Becker and Landau once again appeared in a movie together, Mistress (1992).
+Christopher Plummer and Martin Landau have since appeared in the animated movie 9 (2009), and as octogenarian senior citizens, friends, and Holocaust survivors in the excellent Canadian-German thriller Remember (2015).

-Ed Wood director & producer Tim Burton has since cast Martin Landau in several movies, including a cameo appearance in Sleepy Hollow (1999) alongside his other favorite actor Johnny Depp, and in the animated features 9 (2009) and Frankenweenie (2012).
+Ed Wood director & producer Tim Burton proceeded to cast Martin Landau in several movies, including a cameo appearance in Sleepy Hollow (1999) alongside his other favorite actor Johnny Depp, and in the animated features 9 (2009) and Frankenweenie (2012).

 In a 2016 interview with Observer Culture to promote Remember, 87-year-old octogenarian senior Martin Landau had this to say about getting older and aging: